-All Benchmark manufacturing facilities are certified to ISO 14001:2015.

-Benchmark has a well-developed environmental data collection system as part of the EMS, covering waste, water, energy, and emissions data from our sites.
-As part of our increased focus on environmental sustainability, we are working to consolidate the reporting of all internal monitoring and tracking programs at the corporate level, as one of our top enterprise-wide initiatives.
+- All Benchmark manufacturing facilities are certified to ISO 14001:2015. - Benchmark has implemented a well-developed environmental data collection system as part of the EMS, covering waste, water, energy, and emissions data from our sites.
+As part of our increased focus on environmental sustainability, this system has allowed us to consolidate the reporting of all internal monitoring and tracking programs at the corporate level, as one of our top enterprise-wide initiatives.